jashburn8020/design-patterns/README.md

 ### Applicability

-- Use when
-  - you want to represent part-whole hierarchies of objects
+- You want to represent part-whole hierarchies of objects
-  - you want clients to be able to ignore the difference between compositions of objects and individual objects; clients will treat all objects in the composite structure uniformly
+- You want clients to be able to ignore the difference between compositions of objects and individual objects; clients will treat all objects in the composite structure uniformly

 ### Structure